arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ***The analog channel in current mode can generate up to 25 mA and the DAC resolution is 13 bit, this is why we use the 8191 constant that corresponds to 2<sup>13</sup>-1.***

-- Upload the program to your Opta and enable the **Live Debug Mode** to see the output updating in real-time and use an ampmeter to measure the output.
+- Upload the program to your Opta and enable the **Live Debug Mode** to see the output updating in real-time and use an ampmeter to measure the output on **O1**.

 ![Current Output Demo](assets/analog-current.png)